AleksanderBodurri/hook-decorator/README.md

 #### Angular lifecycles

-Angular invokes lifecycle methods via internal data structures associated with the component.
-Because of this, overriding the lifecycle methods inside the class prototype does not change run time behaviour.

-Include the `options: { patchAngular: true }` in your config to patch these internal methods.
+Angular lifecycle methods are called differently from other methods.
+Hook decorator offers experimental support for these methods via the `patchAngular` option in `HookConfigOptions`.

 ## License